ARCOOON/AetherLang/README.md

 # AetherLang
-Aether Lang is an programming language,
+Aether Lang is an programming language.